retooth2/xenharmlib/doc/ed_tunings.rst

    # create the modern Western tuning
    ed12_2 = EDTuning(12, FrequencyRatio(2))

-As a shortform EDOs can also be created by the :class:`~xenharmlib.core.tunings.EDOTuning` class which sets the frequency ratio of the equivalency interval implicitely:
+As a short form, EDOs can also be created by the :class:`~xenharmlib.core.tunings.EDOTuning` class, which sets the frequency ratio of the equivalency interval implicitly:

 .. testcode::